sa6mwa/logport/README.md

 that expect a writer—including the standard library's `log.Logger`.
 Use `logport.LogLogger(forLogging)` to obtain a prefix-free `*log.Logger` that funnels calls back through the adapter, keeping legacy packages on the same output pipeline as your structured logs.
+When the legacy integration represents exactly one severity—`net/http.Server.ErrorLog` is a common example—wrap via `logport.LogLoggerWithLevel(forLogging, logport.ErrorLevel)` to pin every write to a specific level while still stripping redundant prefixes from the message.

 Writes are classified with inexpensive heuristics: leading tags such as `[ERROR]`, `INFO:`, `warn -` and similar formats are stripped and remapped to